ansys/scade-guitools/doc/source/contributing.rst

 Debug
 ^^^^^
 The debugging of SCADE Custom Extensions that run in the context of the SCADE IDE requires a different approach.
-You can use the module :mod:`enable_debugpy <ansys.scade.guitools.enable_debugpy>` that enables the usage of `debugpy`_, that is an implementation of the `Debug Adapter Protocol`_ for Python 3.
+You can use the module :mod:`enable_debugpy <ansys.scade.guitools.enable_debugpy>` to enable the usage of `debugpy`_, that is an implementation of the `Debug Adapter Protocol`_ for Python 3.

 Refer to the following links to setup a Python IDE supporting `debugpy`_: